epic-kitchens/epic-kitchens-100-annotations/README.md

 3. Extract video features (for all six splits) using an off-the-shelf model trained on **EPIC-KITCHENS-55** ([example model](https://github.com/epic-kitchens/action-models)).
 4. A simple baseline is using a domain discriminator (prediciting whether a video came from the source, EPIC-KITCHENS-55, or the target, EPIC-KITCHENS-100) to align the two domains.
 See [the paper](#citing) for details on the models we used for this baseline.

-IMPORTANT NOTE ON HYPER-PARAMTER TUNING.
-As the target domain is unlabelled, the training splits cannot be used for hyper-paramter tuning.
+IMPORTANT NOTE ON HYPER-PARAMETER TUNING.
+As the target domain is unlabelled, the training splits cannot be used for hyper-parameter tuning.
 You must use the validation splits to choose hyper-parameters.
 The procedure for hyper-parameter tuning and training is as follows:

 1. Train your model on [source val](UDA_annotations/EPIC_100_uda_source_val.csv) with unlabelled data from [target val](UDA_annotations/EPIC_100_uda_target_val.csv).
 2. Evaluate your model on [target val](UDA_annotations/EPIC_100_uda_target_val.csv) using the labels provided (these labels should not be used during training).